What is Volume Testing?

 - A repetition of particular parts of volume testing becomes inevitable in case there is a performance bottleneck

 - Dynamic generation of keys

 - Relational Integrity of generated data

-- Volume testing is a way to check system performance for high data loads
+- In Software Engineering, Volume testing is a way to check system performance for high data loads

 - It is a non-functional testing